1. Can you describe how Winnow is working with Compass Group – and in what countries - to make an impact in helping to reduce food waste?

 Compass Group was one of Winnow’s first customers and has been our closest partner in

 helping us develop and refine our technology.
 Working together with Winnow, Compass was able to reduce food waste by more than 50% across the UK & Ireland business and 38% Globally.

 Winnow has been implemented across all key areas of Compass’ business including staff restaurants, universities, military bases and hospitals.
 Our work with Compass Group has shown that sites which take action to measure and monitor waste can cut food waste by 50% or more by value while addressing a major environmental issue.
 As a result, we are now live in Compass sites internationally: UK, Ireland, Singapore, Hong Kong, China, UAE and trialling in Canada in a couple of weeks.

 By addressing the issue of food waste, Compass is leading the way on how companies should address this challenge.

-1. What motivated your personal interest in sustainability and food waste reduction?
+2. What motivates your personal interest in sustainability and food waste reduction?

-4. What will it take for America to make food waste a priority?
+5. What will it take for the UK, and society in general, to make food waste a priority?

 We need to start thinking about food waste as an opportunity rather than as a problem.
 It takes investment and time but the potential economic, environmental and social benefits are huge.
 Addressing food waste systematically and with the right tools can be transformative and we are excited to see the global foodservice market waking up to the huge opportunity that addressing food waste presents.

 Marc Zornes holds an MBA with Distinction from INSEAD and a Bachelors of Business Administration from Washington University in St. Louis.
 He is a former Manager at McKinsey & Company where he was a leader in the Sustainability and Consumer practices.